The transformative power of good interior design, on show to the world in Chelsea

-Giles Kime reports from the WOW!house, and recommends a visit to see it at Design Centre, Chelsea Harbour, before it closes on July 1.
+Giles Kime reports from the WOW!house, currently on show at Design Centre, Chelsea Harbour.

 Anyone around in the 1970s and 1980s may remember the highly inventive, full-throttle style of that era’s greatest interior-design practitioners, including David Hicks, Roger Banks-Pye, John Stefanidis and Tessa Kennedy, as well as the early work of Nina Campbell who is still at the height of her powers half a century later.
 In following decades, decoration with a capital ‘D’ never really went away, of course; it was simply never featured in the slew of new interiors magazines that were cheerleaders for decorating that relied more on shopping than paint finishes, beautiful upholstery and carefully curated collections.
 In those days when the chill hand of minimalism had many of us in its thrall, others stayed true to the cause, like a hardened bunch of recusants continuing to secretly enjoy the comfort, colour, pattern and texture that classic English decoration affords.